mvrahden/go-enumer/README.md

 ### CSV-File sources

-`go-enumer` can extract your enum definitions from CSV file sources if you target `-from=path/to.csv` in your enum's magic comment.
+`go-enumer` can extract your enum definitions from CSV file sources if you target `-from=path/to.csv` in your enum's comment directive.
 Filebased specs are taken as given and will not undergo any string case transformation.

 Filebased specs allow you also to augment your enums with additional data columns.